ServerArmour/ServerArmour/README.md

     "aimbot",
     "esp"
   ], // auto ban users that have these keywords in previous ban reasons.
+  "AutoBanFamilyShare": false, // Auto ban players that are lending (Family sharing) the game.
+  "AutoBanFamilyShareIfDirty": false, // Auto ban players that are lending (Family sharing) the game, and the owner of the game is dirty.
   "Debug": false, // never turn on, unless asked to do so by the developer, otherwise your logs will contain tons of messages.
   "ServerAdminEmail": "", // please fill in your main admins email.
 This is to add a better trust level to your server.
   "ServerAdminName": "", // please fill in your main admins real name.
 This is to add a better trust level to your server.